 2. The Welcome Series

-After you sign up to the TOMS email list, you are soon-after greeted by their first welcome email.
+After you sign up for the TOMS email list, you are greeted by their first welcome email.

 This first message in their series focuses on their One for One brand movement: